aferragano/chuckit/README.md

 user auth
 meteor remove insecure

-meteor add accounts-password -powerful package for all the user operations you can think of: Login, signup, change password, password recovery, email confirmation and more.
+meteor add accounts-password
+-powerful package for all the user operations you can think of: Login, signup, change password, password recovery, email confirmation and more. meteor add dotansimha:accounts-ui-angular